EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 Taken together, these principles form a mental model rather than a checklist.
 Assembly programming is less about writing instructions and more about maintaining *state correctness* across time.

 Treat Assembly as a language where *nothing* is implicit.
 If something works, it is because you made it work.
-If it fails, the mistake is always yours—and understanding why is where real mastery begins.
+If it fails, the mistake is always yours — and understanding why is where real mastery begins.

 ## 6. Operational Considerations: Stability Over Stealth